Hanks10100/wasm-examples/multi-wasm/README.md

-# Using asm.js to Generate wasm
+# Use multiple wasm files

 ## Introduction